chunkifydev/cli/README.md

 ```

 > [!NOTE]
-> The video bitrate and/or the audio bitrate are mandatory for HLS output
+> The video bitrate and/or audio bitrate are mandatory for HLS output

 Now we have 2 renditions that belong to the same manifest: